deepaksood619/deepaksood619.github.io/docs/about-me/ideas/startups-ideas-saas.md

   - No need to create powerbi reports / write sql queries / create visualization, will choose best graph/plots/visualization, add refresh intervals, etc
 - Generative AI Startups
   - Webtoons / Blocktoons / MangaPlus but by AI artists
+- Subjective Paper scoring using chatgpt
+  - Coding using chatgpt and not only coding for functions but full repositories.
+Having context of whole repository and tell which file and what line to change

 **Economics of Data Business**